 Mandatory Certification: This program provides for treatment and reentry services for people with co-occurring substance abuse and mental illness returning to the community from incarceration.
-All applicants must certify that any treatment program proposed in their applications is or will be clinically appropriate and will provide comprehensive integrated substance abuse and mental illness treatment.
-Also, applicants must provide official documentation that all collaborating service provider organizations are in compliance with all the requirements for licensing, accreditation, and certification, including state, local (city and county), and tribal requirements, as appropriate.
+All applicants must certify that any treatment program proposed in their applications is or will be clinically appropriate for proposed recipients and will provide comprehensive integrated substance abuse and mental illness treatment.
+Also, applicants must provide official documentation that all collaborating service providers are in compliance with all requirements for licensing, accreditation, and certification, including state, local (city and county), and tribal requirements, as appropriate.
 If provider organizations are not yet known, this information must be provided post-award.
-See Appendix C: Mandatory Certification and Coordination Requirement Form on page 46 for more information.
+See Appendix C: Mandatory Certification Requirement Form on page 49 for more information.